nprapps/sanctuary-cities/README.md

 * Run <code> select_private_facility_export.sh </code>

+_Yet to do_

+*  _produce a bird's eye view of the percentage of the total each detainer response is_
+*  _select some private facilities and compare them to some very similar non private facilities. analyze why_

 __3__ __Americans and people not subject to deportation being issued detainers__

 * Run <code> american.sh </code> to get americans getting detainers, residents getting detainers